 In (a), all compounds are linear and nonpolar, hence we can rank them in order of increasing boiling point based on their molar mass.
 In general, among compounds that exhibit the same type of IMFA, the higher the molar mass, the higher the boiling point.
 Hence, the correct sequence is H2 < F2 < Br2.
-True enough, H2 boils at –252.9 ℃, F2 boils at –188 ℃, while Br2 boils at 58.8 ℃.
+True enough, H2 boils at –252.9 ℃, F2 boils at –188 ℃, and Br2 boils at 58.8 ℃.

 Meanwhile, among compounds with relatively the same molar mass, the IMFA will dictate the trend in boiling point.
 Ne, being a nonpolar substance, exhibits only LDF.
 Meanwhile, HCl is a polar compound that exhibits both LDF and DDF, while H2O is also a polar compound that exhibits LDF, DDF, and hydrogen bonding.
 As a result, the correct sequence is Ne < HCl < H2O.
 This is supported by literature values since Ne boils at –246 ℃, HCl at –85.05 ℃, and water at 100 ℃.